Gscorreia89/pyChemometrics/README.md

 To install, simply navigate to the main package folder and run

     python setup.py install

+Alternatively, using pip:

+    pip install /pyChemometricsDirectory/

+Installation with pip allows the usage of the uninstall command

+    pip uninstall pyChemometrics

 ### License
 All code is provided under a BSD 3-clause license.
 See LICENSE file for more information.